frankolious/Visualanties/README.md

 For more example on HTML-5 2D Canvas, check out the following link HTML-5 Canvas.

 ### WebGL Context
 HTML5 Canvas is also used to write WebGL applications.
-To create a WebGL rendering context on the canvas element, you should pass the string _experimental-webgl_, instead of 2d to the canvas.getContext() method.
+To create a WebGL rendering context on the canvas element, you should pass the string experimental-webgl, instead of 2d to the canvas.getContext() method.
 Some browsers support only 'webgl'.

 On executing, the above code will produce the following output −